NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.2 - added Table of Contents to README and description of the configuration file columns and how they are used
 - added ez-langauge add-on to support event title/description and online store product title/description translations 08/09/2024

+2.2.1 - added Terms add-on to improve how Terms of Service checkbox works in WildApricot websites 10/03/2024